Pitching a metadata catalog is almost always reasonable: if people could just find the right data, everything would get better.

 Lineage has to answer operational questions

-Lineage is one of those features everyone says they want.
+Lineage is one of those features everyone says they want, but lineage diagrams become theater if they do not answer specific questions.

 Useful lineage helps with decisions like: